Image

 Article

-Constant’s “city for homo ludens”, New Babylon, was a “nomad camp on a planetary scale”.
-It was born in 1956 in Italy, at Alba, in a settlement of Piedmontese gypsies on the land of painter Pinot Gallizio.
-Fifty years later, Domus visits the site to reconstruct the origins of architecture’s first nomadic utopia.
+Constant’s “city for homo ludens,” New Babylon, was a “nomad camp on a planetary scale.”
+It was born in 1956 in Alba, Italy, in a settlement of Piedmontese travelers on the land of painter Pinot Gallizio.
+Fifty years later, Domus magazine visits the site to reconstruct the origins of architecture’s first nomadic utopia.

 Photography by Armin Linke.
 Edited by Francesco Careri (stalker/osservatorio nomade), Elena Sommariva